 Darrell Delaney

 I remember one time I got into trouble for breaking something that belonged to my mother.
 She and I were the only ones in the house at the time.
 She asked me if I had broken it, and I said no. Later on, I came in to ask her for a favor and she stopped me in my tracks.
 She expressed how upset she was with me and how she had been that way because I lied to her.
 Mom always had a way of seeing right through me.
 It didn’t help that I had asked her for a favor without addressing what I had done.
-In this episode of Groundwork, we will see a holy God who sees right the hearts of the Israelites and addresses their behavior.
+In this episode of Groundwork, we will see a holy God who sees right through the hearts of the Israelites and addresses their behavior.
 We will also see that even though God is in the heat of judgment, there is hope and grace involved as well.
 Stay tuned.

 Scott Hoezee